fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/platformer/part1.md

 your structure and show additional information attached to the fields via proc-macro attributes.
 - `Reflect` - implements compile-time reflection that allows the editor to mutate your objects.
 - `Debug` - provides debugging functionality, it is mostly for the editor to let it print stuff into the console.
 - `Clone` - makes your structure clone-able, why do we need this?
-We can clone objects and we also want the script instance to be copied.
+We can clone objects, and we also want the script instance to be copied.
 - `Default` implementation is very important - the scripting system uses it to create your scripts in the default state.
 This is necessary to set some data to it and so on.
 If it's a special case, you can always implement your own `Default`'s